jkmackie/House-Prices/README.md

 Also, engineering more high correlation features will improve model accuracy.
 I suspect affluent buyers pay a big premium for high condition houses over low condition.
 Conversely, low-end buyers may pay a small premium for high condition over low condition.
 Maybe a feature averaging price by Neighborhood/Condition will capture buyer price sensitivity.
 ***
 #### <ins>Result</ins>
 The posted Iowa Houses model, the .ipynb notebook, scored 0.11724 on Kaggle.
 This is top 20% on the Leaderboard.
+It was achieved with a standalone Ridge model, without the added complexity/compute of model stacking or model averaging.